cornellh4i/CHEM/README.md

 The repository is configured with automatic monthly updates using Dependabot and automatic build testing before each pull request.
 The CI/CD pipeline consists of the following workflows:

-- `nextjs.yml` automatically deploys the website to GitHub Pages on every push to the `main` branch.
 - `pull_request.yml` runs a sanity check on every opened pull request to make sure the app still builds.
 - `dependabot.yml` automatically updates versions on a monthly basis.
 - `dependabot_auto_merge.yml` automatically merges pull requests by Dependabot if it passes the sanity check.